-Analysis of core courses, electives, and immersion selectivity of senior highschool students: Trends of gender disparity in physics education
+Analysis of core courses, electives, and immersion selectivity of senior high school students: Trends of gender disparity in physics education

 Authors

-• Bhazel Anne Pelicano Philippine Science High School
+• Bhazel Anne R. Pelicano ⋅ PH Philippine Science High School – Main Campus and Faculty of Education, University of the Philippines Open University

-• Leo Mendel Rosario Faculty of Education, University of the Philippines Open University; Faculty of Management and Development Studies, University of the Philippines Open University
+• Leo Mendel D. Rosario ⋅ PH Faculty of Education and Faculty of Management and Development Studies, University of the Philippines Open University

 Abstract

 The Science, Technology, Engineering, and Mathematics (STEM) education, in general, has a bias towards males, more specifically so with physics.
-A closer look at enrollment data for STEM senior high school students in a selected secondary educational institution reveals a concerning gender gap, with an average of 3 male students for every 2 female students for the last five years.
+A closer look at enrollment data for STEM senior high school students in a selected secondary educational institution reveals a concerning gender gap, with an average of three male students for every two female students for the last five years.
 This imbalance is particularly pronounced in physics enrollment from 2018-2024, where only 21% of students are female compared to 79% male.
-Female STEM students show a strong preference for biology and medicine related fields, with 46% choosing medicine for their immersion program.
+Female STEM students show a strong preference for biology and medicine-related fields, with 46% choosing medicine for their immersion program.
 In contrast, only 5.5% of females opt for astronomy and physics.
 This baseline study highlights the need to further investigate the factors contributing to the gender gap in physics education in the STEM high school system in the Philippines.
 Interviews and surveys with students can provide insights into their backgrounds, motivations, and perceptions that shape their educational and career choices.

 Issue